telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/server-binding.md

 ### Use ViewData or ViewBag Items Binding

-The example below demonstrates how to bind to an item from the `ViewData` or `ViewBag`.
+The following example demonstrates how to bind to an item from the `ViewData` or `ViewBag`.

 ###### Example